KvalitetsIT/hjemmebehandling-patient-bff/README.md

 mvn clean install
 ```

-This will build the service as a JAR used by spring boot.
+This will build the service as a JAR that are used by spring boot.

 ## Running the service
 Use the local docker-compose setup